sawyer098/Zarmex/README.md

 # Zarmex
-Webb App for managing funeral home
+Webb App for managing funeral home.

 A simple application with basic functions that allows you to add clients, deceased and create funerals.